trevrugg/amath_481/AMATH481Homework5/README.md

 The purpose of this exercise is to demonstrate the power of using FFT's in this context.
 Specifically, FFT's allow us to solve the streamfunction differential equation in Step 1. of **vorticity_rhs_fft** with extreme efficiency.
 We examine the execution time when using FFT's in this context, compared to more crude and computationally expensive methods like \texttt{solve} and LU-decompositions.
 Even leveraging sparse matrices, more computationally efficient tools for matrix representation, resulted in much longer execution times.

-We then plot the vorticity over time as well as generate an animation for a more satisfying view: (https://github.com/trevrugg/amath_481/blob/main/AMATH481Homework5/fft_vorticity.gif).
+We then plot the vorticity over time as well as generate an animation for a more satisfying view: https://github.com/trevrugg/amath_481/blob/main/AMATH481Homework5/fft_vorticity.gif.

 Next, we experiment with different initial vorticies with our FFT solver on the streamfunction equation (2).
 We look at the bahvior of

-1. Two oppositely "charged" Gaussian vorticies next to each other, i.e. with different signed amplitudes: [insert link]
+1. Two oppositely "charged" Gaussian vorticies next to each other, i.e. with different signed amplitudes: https://github.com/trevrugg/amath_481/blob/main/AMATH481Homework5/fft_opposite_vortices.gif
-2. Two same "charged" Gaussian vortices next to each other: [insert_link]
+2. Two same "charged" Gaussian vortices next to each other: https://github.com/trevrugg/amath_481/blob/main/AMATH481Homework5/fft_same_vortices.gif
-3. Two oppositely "charged" Gaussian vortices that collide: [insert link]
+3. Two oppositely "charged" Gaussian vortices that collide: https://github.com/trevrugg/amath_481/blob/main/AMATH481Homework5/fft_collision_vortices.gif
-4. A random assortment of 10 vorticies with various different starting positions, amplitudes, strengths, charges, ellipticity: [insert link]
+4. A random assortment of 10 vorticies with various different starting positions, amplitudes, strengths, charges, ellipticity: https://github.com/trevrugg/amath_481/blob/main/AMATH481Homework5/fft_random_vortices.gif